-Working with Others
+Working with others

-7.287 There are a number of organisations involved in flooding matters, including the Environment Agency (EA) and the LLAFs, which the National Park will work closely with to reduce the risk of flooding through relevant strategies and plans.
-This includes Shoreline Management Plans 99, Catchment Flood Management Plans 100, River Basin Management Plans 101, Surface Water Management Plans and Local Flood Risk Management Strategies.
+7.291 There are a number of organisations involved in flooding matters, including the EA and the LLFAs, which the National Park will work with closely to reduce the risk of flooding through relevant strategies and plans.
+This includes Shoreline Management Plans (SMP)104, Flood Risk Management Plans (FRMP)105, River Basin Management Plans (RBMP)106, Surface Water Management Plans and Local Flood Risk Management Strategies.